-Precautions: Sodium Bicarbonate can cause metabolic alkalosis when administered in large
+Precautions: Sodium Bicarbonate can cause metabolic alkalosis when administered in large Pregnancy Cat.
+C quantities.
+It is important to calculate the dosage based on patient weight and size.

 Pregnancy Cat.
 C quantities.
-It is important to calculate the dosage based on patient weight and size.

-Side Effects: • Metabolic alkalosis.
+It is important to calculate the dosage based oSide Effects: • Metabolic alkalosis.